 What is a Durable Power of Attorney?

 A durable power of attorney allows you to carry on your financial affairs in the event that you become disabled.
 Unless you have a properly drafted power of attorney, it may be necessary to apply to a court to have a guardian or conservator appointed to make decisions for you when you are disabled.
-This guardianship process is time-consuming emotionally draining, and expensive, often costing thousands of dollars.
+This guardianship process is time-consuming, emotionally draining, and expensive, often costing thousands of dollars.

-When you appoint another individual to make financial decisions on your behalf, that individual is called an “attorney in fact”.
-Anyone can be designated, most commonly your spouse or domestic partner, a trusted family member, or friend.
+When you appoint another individual to make financial decisions on your behalf, that individual is called an “attorney in fact.”
+Anyone can be designated, most commonly your spouse or domestic partner, a trusted family member, or a friend.
 Appointing a power of attorney assures that your wishes are carried out exactly as you want them, allows you to decide who will make decisions for you, and is effective immediately upon subsequent disability.

-Who can create a Power of Attorney?
+Who Can Create a Power of Attorney?

-Who may act as an agent under a Power of Attorney?
+Who May Act as an Agent Under a Power of Attorney?

 In Georgia, an agent may be anyone who is legally competent and over the age of 18.
-Often, it is a family member such as a spouse, sibling or a child.
+Often, it is a family member such as a spouse, sibling, or child.
 While more than one person can be named as an agent, naming two or more individuals to act together can prove inconvenient, especially if a power of attorney must be exercised promptly.
-It is usually more prudent to name one individual as agent and then another as an alternate.
+It is usually more prudent to name one individual as an agent and then another as an alternate.